Back to overview

 If you’re interested in pro bono work but don’t know where to start The Oracle explains how you can find pro bono and volunteering opportunities.

-The best pro bono activities award, sponsored by Baker McKenzie, was presented to the University of Nottingham Pro Bono Society.
+The ‘Best society for pro bono’ award, sponsored by AllHires, was presented to the University of Nottingham Pro Bono Society.

-Our award for the best society for commercial awareness was introduced at the 2020 Student Law Society Awards as we saw a huge increase in students seeking information specifically on this crucial subject, as well as bespoke commercial awareness societies launched at some universities.
-From commercial awareness events with firms and external speakers to workshops, guides and competitions, societies continued to take this theme seriously, providing their members with the resources and tools for them to understand and demonstrate this skill to future employers.
+Our award for the best society for commercial awareness was introduced at the 2020 Student Law Society Awards to address students’ growing interest in this crucial subject, as well as the launch of bespoke commercial awareness societies at some universities.
+From commercial awareness events with law firms and external speakers to workshops, guides, and competitions, societies continued to take this theme seriously, equipping members with the necessary resources and tools to understand and demonstrate this skill to future employers.
 Don’t forget to head to our Commercial awareness hub if you’re interested in developing your commercial awareness in your own time.

-The best society for commercial awareness was presented to University College London Law Society.
+The ‘Best society for commercial awareness’, sponsored by Lexology, was presented to the University of Bristol Law Club.

-Supporting members should be a priority for law societies at all times regardless of their year group, but this seems especially pertinent for first-year students.
+Supporting members should always be a priority for law societies regardless of their year group, but this seems especially pertinent for first-year students.

-As well as hosting drop-in sessions and icebreaker events, societies ran bespoke sessions for first years to prepare them for launching their legal careers at this early stage.
+As well as hosting drop-in sessions and icebreaker events, societies ran bespoke sessions for first years to prepare them for launching their legal careers early.
 Over the past few years, we’ve also seen an added emphasis on student welfare and wellbeing with mental health events and resources quite rightly prioritised for all students – not just first years.
-Many societies also run buddy and mentoring schemes between first year and older students, which can very easily be replicated online.
+Many societies also run buddy and mentoring schemes between first year and older students to offer guidance and mutual support.

-The best society for first-law students was presented to the University of Exeter Law Society.
+The ‘Best society for first-year students’ was presented to Queen Mary Law Society.

 It’s obvious when a society has actively considered the importance of diversity and inclusion, and practically implemented steps to address it.
-Across the legal profession there are increasing calls for discussions around diversity and equality to continue to be prioritised.
-From reading the awards submissions, it’s clear to see that students are more active than ever in seeking change and representation at all levels – from their societies and committees to their future employers, and the industry as a whole.
+Across the legal profession, there’s a growing discourse about the need to prioritise diversity and equality in the industry.
+From reading the awards submissions, it’s clear to see that students are more proactive than ever in seeking change and representation at all levels – from their societies and committees to their future employers, and the industry as a whole.

-Annual themes and topics, panel discussions and networking events with lawyers from underrepresented backgrounds, accessible membership schemes, and even outreach programmes to schools and sixth-form students are all ways societies impressed us with their efforts.
+Annual themes and topics, panel discussions and networking events with lawyers from underrepresented backgrounds, accessible membership schemes, and even outreach programmes to schools and sixth-form students are some of the ways societies have impressed us with their efforts over the past few years.
 More than this, a law-related society should seek to represent its members and their diverse needs and backgrounds, and ultimately allow all members to feel welcome and supported in its community.

 Of course, there’s much more to be done – in societies, universities, legal employers, and the legal profession.